cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | integer | The id of the question name | string | The question content type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) site_id | integer | The id of the site that this question belongs to
+id | integer | The id of the question discover_question_id | integer | The id of the discover question used to generate/publish this question, if collaborative question generation (Discover) is being used name | string | The question content type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) site_id | integer | The id of the site that this question belongs to